gatehill/imposter-cli/README.md

-# Imposter: A scriptable, multipurpose mock server
+# Imposter: Scriptable, multipurpose mock server

-Reliable, scriptable and extensible mock server for REST APIs, OpenAPI (and Swagger) specifications, Salesforce and HBase APIs.
+Reliable, scriptable and extensible mock server for REST APIs, OpenAPI (and Swagger) specifications, SOAP/WSDL Web Services, Salesforce and HBase APIs.

 Start a live mock of an OpenAPI specification with just: